uzmaali/SparkMadeEasy/README.md

 Spark Framework can be accessed in Scala, Python, Java and R

 This demo session is held for http://sciprog.ca/.
-The presentation can be <a href='https://github.com/uzmaali/SparkMadeEasy/blob/master/Spark%20Made%20Easy.pptx' target=_blank>accessed here</a>.
+The presentation can be <a href='https://github.com/uzmaali/SparkMadeEasy/raw/master/Spark%20Made%20Easy.pptx' target=_blank>accessed here</a>.

+This demo was run on <a href='https://community.cloud.databricks.com' target=_blank>Databricks Community Environment</a>.

-## Analyze
+## Analyze Weather Data

+We will use world wide weather data from year 1970 and compare it to year 2016.
+The data can be downloaded from the repository ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year.

+Also download the countries and weather stations list from: ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/